 - Black or dark stools

-- Chills or a fever of 101° F (38.3° C) or higher
+- A temperature of 101° F (38.3° C) or higher

-- Any problem you did not expect
+- Any problem you didn’t expect

 - Any questions or concerns